SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 1. A lot of false positives, since the input is 160x90 we lose a lot of detail.
 The detector loves to pick up random noise as faces.
 2. The stride is too big, we lose a lot of detail.
+3. Fixed distance.
+Since I'm only using a single 64x64 sliding window, I can't account for faces too close, or too far away.
-3. Cameras are friends only, you can only show this to your friends.
+4. Cameras are friends only, you can only show this to your friends.
-4. SVMs needs to store data of the hyperplane that does the classification.
+5. SVMs needs to store data of the hyperplane that does the classification.
 So more training = more complex hyper plane = lag in game.

 ## Unity and VRChat Setup